Universal aspects of the random first order phase transition theory of the structural glass transition: Discussion

-In this paper we have attempted to clarify, using a variety of arguments, the differences between RFOT and conventional first and second order phase transitions.
-The RFOT theory, which is a viable theory of the structural glass transition, provides a coherent picture of the state of matter as it is cooled.
-We have given physical arguments, rooted in theory, that the two temperatures, one attributable to change in transport at $T_{d}$ and the other in which a genuine equilibrium transition with both first and second order characteristics emerge from a single static theory.
-By expanding on our prior works \cite{Kirkpatrick87PRL,Kirkpatrick88PRA,Kirkpatrick89PRA} we have also obtained a number of new results.
+The RFOT theory provides a coherent picture of the liquid state as it is cooled and supercooled.
+We have given physical arguments, rooted in theory, that there are two relevant temperatures, one attributable to change in transport at $T_{d}$ and the other in which a genuine equilibrium transition occurs at $T_K$ with both first and second order characteristics.
+Both these temperatures emerge from a single static theory.
+By expanding on our prior works \cite{Kirkpatrick87PRL,Kirkpatrick88PRA,Kirkpatrick89PRA} we obtained a number of results.
 (1) We give a variety of arguments to show that a characteristic length diverges at $T_{K}$ with an exponent $\nu=2/d$.
 In many ways this makes rigorous our earlier predictions \cite{Kirkpatrick89PRA}, and this finding is an important corner stone of RFOT.
-(2) We also predict that there are large finite size effects at $T_{K}$.
+(2) We predict that there are large finite size effects at $T_{K}$.
 The theory predicts a specific rounding of the transition, as well as a specific shift in the location of $T_{K}$, due to finite size effects.
 This implies that there will be variations in the value of $T_{K}$ depending on the system size.
 This prediction is amenable to test by computer simulations using the random pinning method \cite{Berthier12PRE,Kob13PRL,Karmakar13PNAS}.
-(3) Using ideas based on activated scaling \cite{Fisher88PRB}, we predict that the non-linear susceptibility near $T_{K}$ on long length scales diverges as $\sim[ln(t/t_{0})]^{2}$.
+(3) Using ideas based on activated scaling \cite{Fisher88PRB}, we predict that the non-linear susceptibility near $T_{K}$ on long length scales diverges as $\sim[ln(t/\tau_m)]^{2}$.
 We have also obtained the cross-over scale that distinguishes between dynamical critical effects and static critical effects as $T_{K}$ is approached.
+This is especially relevant for the shear viscosity.